-- It is usually provided by an organisation known as a Registered Provider (RP), to help meet local need.
-It is offered in a range of property types to meet the needs of various household types and sizes.
+- Affordable housing is provided by an organisation known as a Registered Provider (RP).
+A range of property types are offered to meet local needs,

-- The council's Housing and Planning Departments work together to assess the housing needs within the District and ensure we have the right strategies and policies in place to meet these needs where possible.
-We achieve this by working in partnership with registered providers, developers, the Rural Housing Enabler and a wide range of county council and district council departments.
+Our departments work together to assess the needs of the district and ensure the right strategies and policies are implemented.
+This is achieved by working in partnership with registered providers, developers, the Homes and Communities Agency and Rural Housing Enabler.